EddyLuten/bhreia.com/docs/geography/countries/korbantir.md

 - Queen Bexatria, age 73
   - Crown Prince Kaylan, age 52
   - Prince Callum, age 43
-  - Princess Maru-Anye, age 34
+  - Princess Maruka, age 34
   - Princess Anjanna, age 28

 Keeping with tradition, all kings have been named Kaylan and all marriages have resulted in Half-Elven offspring.